ianfnelson/blog.iannelson.uk/content/posts/2012-03-12-available-again-for-contract-work.md

 <img decoding="async" src="https://blog.iannelson.uk/wp-content/uploads/2023/08/iStock_000012308930XSmall.jpg" class="kg-image" alt="Business people raising champagne glasses" loading="lazy" /> </figure>

-Don&#8217;t just take our word for it!
+Don’t just take our word for it!
 Listen to the experiences of other satisfied customers:

 > &#8220;Ian is one of the most hard working and professional individuals that I have had the pleasure to work with.
 His methodical approach allows him to digest the problem put before him prior to making a reasoned and rational suggestion.